terraform-google-modules/terraform-example-foundation/0-bootstrap/README-GitHub.md

    ```

 1. Merge changes to production branch.
 Because this is a [named environment branch](../docs/FAQ.md#what-is-a-named-branch),
    pushing to this branch triggers both _terraform plan_ and _terraform apply_.
-Review the apply output GitHub.
+Review the apply output in GitHub.

    ```bash
    git checkout -b production